Théo Lefèvre: Political career

-Théo Lefèvre was elected to the Chamber of Representatives in 1946 and served until 1971, when he became a member of the Belgian Senate (1971-1973).
+Théo Lefèvre was elected to the Chamber of Representatives in 1946 and served until 1971, when he became a member of the Belgian Senate (1971–1973).

-In September 1950 Lefèvre became Chairman of the PSC-CVP (1950-1961).
+In September 1950 Lefèvre became Chairman of the PSC-CVP (1950–1961).
 In December 1958 he was appointed a Minister of State.

-In 1961, after the fall of the fourth government of Gaston Eyskens and the following snap election, Lefèvre became Prime Minister of a coalition government with the Belgian socialists.
+In 1961, after the fall of the fourth government of Gaston Eyskens and the following snap election, Lefèvre became Prime Minister of a centre-left cabinet.
 During this period, the Belgian army intervened in Congo (Operation Dragon Rouge).
 His government encountered heavy opposition, and the planned health care reform only succeeded due to large concessions made by the government.
 Having become unpopular, Lefèvre lost the elections of 1965 and was excluded from the next government, which was a coalition government of Christian-democrats and liberals.

-In 1968 Lefèvre was again included in the government led by Gaston Eyskens (Eyskens V) as a minister without portfolio, charged with scientific policy (1968-1972).
-In 1972 (Eyskens VI) he became state secretary for scientific policy (Jan.
-1972 - Jan 1973).
+In 1968 Lefèvre was again included in the government led by Gaston Eyskens (Eyskens V) as a minister without portfolio, charged with scientific policy (1968–1972).
+In 1972 (Eyskens VI) he became state secretary for scientific policy (January 1972 - January 1973).

 Personal life

 On 26 August 1944, Theo Lefèvre married Marie-José Billiaert (1918–1998).
 They had three children.

+He died of cancer in September 1973.